chenllliang/Two-Stage-CAMRP/README.md

 ## 📕Scoring with AlignSmatch

-The AlignSmatch tools are from [CAMRP-2022](https://github.com/GoThereGit/Chinese-AMR/tree/main/tools）
+The AlignSmatch tools are from [CAMRP 2022](https://github.com/GoThereGit/Chinese-AMR/tree/main/tools）

 ```
 cd ./Chinese-AMR/tools